 Just like Joseph, and even Tyler, many things may happen on the way to your destiny, but what is happening doesn’t mean what God showed or told you isn’t going to happen.

 4. God will give you favor even in the low place.

 Even though Joseph was enslaved, God was with him.
 God favored him in Potiphar’s house and even in the prison and caused the people around Joseph to show him favor as well.
 In pursuit of a dream, before we reach the high places, we will be confronted by and tested in the low places.
 Just because you’re down and in trying times doesn’t mean God’s hand isn’t upon your life.

 5. Every experience you have prepares you for your place of promotion.

 If you examine Joseph’s story a bit closer, you will see that God had been preparing him to rule little by little.
 He went from slavery to having authority over Potiphar’s house, to prison, then ruling over the prison.
 Each low level experience gave him the training necessary for his highest position.
-The prison prepared him for the palace.
-As it says in Zechariah 4:10, don’t despise your small beginnings, they are preparing you for your future.
+The prison prepared him for the vision.
+As it says in Zechariah 4:10, do not despise your small beginnings, they are preparing you for your future.

 6. God will cause everything to work out for your good.